truemagic-coder/solana-agent/README.md

 If input and/or output is encoded (compressed) like mp4/aac then you must have `ffmpeg` installed.

+Due to the overhead of the router (API call) - realtime only supports a single agent setup.

 ```python
 from solana_agent import SolanaAgent